redis/redis-doc/docs/manual/optimization/benchmarks.md

-# How fast is Redis?
+---
+title: "Redis Benchmark"
+linkTitle: "Redis Benchmark"
+weight: 1
+description: >
+    Benchmarking Redis Operation
+aliases:
+    - /topics/benchmarks
+---

+## Redis Benchmark

-Redis includes the `redis-benchmark` utility that simulates running commands done by N clients at the same time sending M total queries (it is similar to the Apache's `ab` utility).
-Below you'll find the full output of a benchmark executed against a Linux box.
+Redis includes the `redis-benchmark` utility that simulates running commands done by N clients at the same time sending M total queries.
+The utility provides a default set of tests, or a custom set of tests can be supplied.

 The following options are supported: